Shinsentoh/vscode-manage-extensions-workspace/README.md

 - :white_check_mark: While in the Add/remove extensions list, handle extension that uses i18n in their package.json (ie: %extension.displayName.title% becomes 'whatever value was set for this language or fallback to english in the package.nsl.[lang].json')
 - :white_check_mark: add a statusBar with the selected bundle name loaded or 'bundles ...' for many bundles or 'none' if no bundle is selected.
 Clicking it let you choose bundles to use for this project/workspace.
 - :white_check_mark: when creating a bundle, precheck the currently active extensions in VS Code.
-- :bulb: have an optional project file settings like a .mew file that would let a team configure a list of extensions to be used for this project, show a prompt that would allow you to install and load them (add a 'never ask me again'  option per project ?).
+- :bulb: have an optional project file settings like a .mew file that would let a team configure a list of extensions to be used for this project, show a prompt that would allow you to install and load them.
 Must handle TrustedWorkspace opt-in before doing anything (https://code.visualstudio.com/api/extension-guides/workspace-trust)
-- :bulb: add a setting 'tbd' set to true, in order to install (if necessary) and load the extensions specified in the .mew file automatically when opening the project/workspace.
-- :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use (add a setting to prevent prompt or automatically add it without asking)
+- :bulb: When extensions are installed while bundles are in use, let user choose if it should be added to the current bundles in use
 - :bulb: When extensions are uninstalled while bundles are in use, let user choose if it should be removed from the current bundles in use (add a setting to prevent prompt or automatically remove it without asking)
 - :bulb: Check if the extension 'Settings Sync' can keep our workspaces configuration of selected bundles across computers.
 - :bulb: investigate if all vscode windows that share the same active bundle, could be reloaded if this bundle was edited. (based on a setting)
 - :bulb: determine what to do when an extension state changes from the extension viewpanel
 - :bulb: add settings to specify :
     - should we reload window when active bundle is edited ? all windows that shares the same active bundle ?
-    - auto install and load extensions from .mewrc.json (never, prompt, load only, install only, always)
-    - extensions ignored list
 - :bulb: add localization on package. (very last priority)
 - :white_check_mark: add webpack to bundle vsix package.
 - :white_check_mark: Download automatically the right sqlite3 driver for your platform at first run, if it doesn't exists, notify user, he won't be able to use this extension at all.